Calling Off the Wedding: Answers to Your Most Pressing Questions

-Q. How do we let everyone know the wedding isn't going to happen?
+How do we let everyone know we're calling off the wedding?

-A. If invitations have not yet gone out, a printed card should be sent out to the guests, worded similarly to the invitations:
+If invitations haven't yet gone out but save-the-dates have, a printed card should be sent out to the guests, worded similarly to the invitations:

 Mr. and Mrs. Scott Dixon